 Iowa Code section 279.68 and 281--Iowa Administrative Code 62 promote effective evidence-based programming, instruction and assessment practices across schools to support all students to become proficient readers by the end of the third grade.
 General requirements of Iowa Code section 279.68 and 281--Iowa Administrative Code 62 are listed below.

 - Provision of universal screening in reading for students in kindergarten through third grade

-- Progress monitoring for students who exhibit a substantial deficiency in reading
+- Progress monitoring for students who are at risk and persistently at risk in reading

-- Provision of intensive instruction – including 90 minutes daily of scientific, research-based reading instruction - for students who exhibit a substantial deficiency in reading
+- Provision of intensive instruction – including 90 minutes daily of scientific, research-based reading instruction - for students who are persistently at risk in reading

-- Notice to parents that a student exhibits a substantial deficiency in reading, including strategies the parents can use at home to help the child succeed
+- Notice to parents that a student is persistently at risk in reading, including strategies the parents can use at home to help the child succeed

 - Notice to parents of such a student’s subsequent progress

 The purpose of the guidance documents are to aid Iowa’s public school districts in (1) interpreting and implementing Iowa Code section 279.68, and (2) determining how best to use the funds provided by this code.